 By Rabi Abonour, UCLA Master of Urban and Regional Planning, 2018

 Rabi Abonour is a Master of Urban and Regional Planning student at the UCLA Luskin School of Public Affairs specializing in transportation policy and planning.
 He expects to complete his degree in June, 2018.
-Rabi has a background in bicyclist and pedestrian safety and is currently interning with Metro Bike Share.
+Rabi has a background in bicyclist and pedestrian safety, and currently conducts research into active and mass transportation for the UCLA Institute of Transportation Studies.
 He can be reached at firstname.lastname@example.org.